Train attack: FG launches new solution to prevent bandit attack

 Adequate transport system my priority - Rotimi Amaechi

-Meanwhile, Ameachi reiterated his commitment to ensure adequate and seamless transport system for Nigerians.
+Meanwhile, Amaechi reiterated his commitment to ensure an adequate and seamless transport system for Nigerians.

 He said: